datacarpentry/r-socialsci/_episodes/00-intro.md

 installing first R and then RStudio and finish with a brief tour of some of the RStudio facilities.

-## Installing R

-The latest version of R can be downloaded from [The Comprehensive R Archive Network (CRAN)](https://cran.r-project.org/).
-You will find download links for Linux, Mac and Windows versions of
-R. You should choose the environment appropriate to your machine's operating system.
-In each case you will be guided to a particular download for your machine.

-Having completed the download, you should install using the normal technique for your operating environment.
-If you are using a Windows machine you can double click the downloaded executable file.
-You can accepts the defaults for all of the option presented by the install wizard.
-By default both the 32 and 64 bit versions of R will be installed and icons for them will be available on your desktop.

-These icons are in fact for a simple R GUI called RGui.
-It will allow you to create and run R Scripts among other things, but it is not as sophisticated as RStudio.

-## Installing RStudio

-The latest version of RStudio can be downloaded from the [RStudio.com]( https://www.rstudio.com/) website.
-Like R, there are versions for Mac, Linux, and Windows.
-Select the one you need, download the file, and install it in the usual manner for your operating system.
-You can accept the defaults for all of the options presented by the install wizard.

-In the latest versions of Windows, RStudio is not automatically placed on the desktop.
-To start RStudio in Windows, type ‘RStudio’ into the search bar by the Windows Start icon in the bottom left hand corner of the screen.
-When the desktop app appears in the list of programs you can run it directly by selecting it or you can choose to have the icon added to the Start menu or taskbar.

 ## A tour of RStudio

 When you first open RStudio you will be presented with a display